wagerfield/onno/docs/features.md

 Onno is an iteration of [Styled System][styled-system] written in [TypeScript][typescript] from the ground up.
 The core ideas are indebted to the brilliant work of [Brent Jackson][jxnblk] and the [numerous contributors][styled-system-contributors] to this library.
 [Facepaint][emotion-facepaint] also deserves credit for the original idea behind responsive style values.

-Onno started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
+Onno started life as a rewrite of Styled System in TypeScript following a [discussion on GitHub][styled-system-comment].
 However, during the course of this rewrite, a number of new ideas, features and refinements to Styled System's API were introduced that eventually warranted another library.

 The additional features introduced by onno are presented in detail below.